 Emerging political and social issues in Latin America: development, democratization, sovereignty, religion, gender, race, migration.

-Government of the principal states of eastern Asia and the western Pacific, their domestic politics, and foreign policies.
+Exploration of the principal states of eastern Asia and the western

 Sub-Sahara African Policies (3)

 Patterns of political change and political development in Africa south of the Sahara.

 Credit not given for both this course and 01:016:314.

 Relationship among various aspects of culture, e.g., the role of symbol, myth, ritual, and religion and its relationship to politics.

 Discussion and analysis of political elements in selected aesthetic works that vary with the instructor.

 Theoretical understanding of the political, economic, social, and cultural dimensions of globalization.
 Study of these theories within the context of selected non-Western countries using social science texts, literature, and films.